BrentLab/callvariants/docs/output.md

 there will be `vcf` files.
 But, more importantly, there will *always* be a file called `<sample or group>_tiddit.ploidies.tab` which has the TIDDIT estimation of the ploidy of the sample over each contig in the genome file.
-There is not good documentation on how this is calculated.
+There is not good documentation on how this is calculated, and I do not trust the results.
+But, they are there.

 Additionally, in the `tiddit` subdirectory, there is a bed file with coverage across some bin width.
 By default, the binwidth is 500.
 In the kn99_haploid profile, it is set to 10000.
-This can be used to more manually examine read depth and possible CNV events.
-Since CNVpytor is somewhat challenging to use and not terribly clear in what it is doing, the tiddit `.bed` coverage file can be used as a quick sanity check.
-Here is an example of parsing the bed file, using R:
+This can be used as a sanity check against CNVpytor.
+This is how you could go about parsing the coverage bed in R:

 ```R
 library(tidyverse)